ahmad2shadab/next13-discord-app/README.md

 Thank you for checking out our project!
 If you have any questions or suggestions, feel free to open an issue or submit a pull request.

 <!-- Changed the main branch to master -->

+Synced with latest changes and created `feature/shadab` branch